melismae/alaska/README.md

 # iflyalaska

-Repo for #IFlyAlaska Sprinklr challenge.
-Link is TBD, but for now, here's how to run.
+Repo for #IFlyAlaska Sprinklr challenge - [can find online here](http://iflyalaskachallenge.com.s3-website-us-west-2.amazonaws.com/).

+How to run locally:

 First, install the dependencies: